tackc/development-resources/Language-Specific/JavaScript.md

   // This wil log "How are you?" to the console.
 ```

-* You can add multiple event listners to the same element:
+* You can add multiple event listeners to the same element:
 ```
   const button = document.querySelector(".btn")